tinymce/tinymce-cloud-wordpress/readme.md

-# TinyMCE Enterprise WordPress Plugin
+# TinyMCE PowerPaste for WordPress

 #### NOTE: For installation details please read installation-steps.md

-This plugin allows you to run the TinyMCE Enterprise plugins within WordPress (4.4+).
-The supported plugins are:
+This plugin allows you to run the TinyMCE Enterprise PowerPaste plugin within WordPress (4.5+).
+This plugin has been tested against the following WordPress versions:

-* Accessibility Checking
-* @Mentions
+**WordPress 4.5.x / TinyMCE 4.3.x**
  * PowerPaste
  * Spellchecking

-The plugin has logic to determine what plugins are allowed in each version of WordPress.
-This is tied to what version of TinyMCE is included in each version of WordPress as each plugin has a minimum TinyMCE version requirement.
+ * @Mentions
+ * Accessibility Checker

-**WordPress 4.4.2 / TinyMCE 4.2.8**
+ **WordPress 4.6.x / TinyMCE 4.4.x**
   * PowerPaste
   * Spellchecking

-**WordPress 4.5.x / TinyMCE 4.3.x**
- * PowerPaste
- * Spellchecking
   * @Mentions
   * Accessibility Checker
+  * Advanced Code

 **Note:** *There is a Gulp task designed to create the ZIP that someone would need to deploy this plugin to a WP server - see `Create ZIP for Distribution`.